ths-community/podman/README.md

 https://fedoraproject.org/

-and scroll down on that page - Fedora CoreOS should appear in the list open various options and flavours - rather at the end
+and scroll down on that page - Fedora CoreOS should appear in the list of various options and flavours - likely at the very end of the page

 click "download now" and pay attention that the version is "stable" and your architecture is likely "x86_64" and "bare metal" - "Live DVD ISO" is the correct version if you are operating on own hardware - and not in any of the cloud environments.